Guide to Iowa Solar Incentives & Tax Credits in 2025

 How to apply: File IRS Form 5695 with annual tax return

 The federal solar tax credit is the most significant nationwide incentive for homeowners to invest in clean energy projects.
-Homeowners who purchase solar energy systems can save 30% of the total installation cost by reducing their income taxes.
+Homeowners who purchase solar energy systems can save 30% of the total installation cost through their income taxes.

-If your liability is less than the value of the federal investment tax credit, it will be reduced to $0, and the remaining credit will be applied to next year’s taxes.
-The credit can roll over for five years without an income limit.
+If your tax liability is less than the value of the federal investment tax credit, it will be reduced to $0, and any remaining credit will apply to next year's taxes.
+The credit can roll over for five years, and there is no income limit for the solar tax credit.

 Iowa solar sales tax exemption